ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Developer Guide.md

 ## Deployment

+- If the core is not installed, follow the [installation guide](./Installation%20Guide.md).

-- Open IOSMCN-CoreDpm and edit iosmcn-5g-values.yaml file located in the below mentioned location.
+- After the core installation, open _IOSMCN-CoreDpm_ directory and edit iosmcn-5g-values.yaml file located in the below mentioned location:

 >IOSMCN-CoreDpm/deps/5gc/roles/core/templates/iosmcn-5g-values.yaml

-- Update the image name to the newly built image under the tag section of the yaml file.
+- Update the image name to the newly built image under the _tags_ section of the yaml file:

 ```
 5g-control-plane: